trabdlkarim/trabdlkarim.github.io/issues/feedback.md

 # Do you have any suggestion in mind?
 Send us your Feedback

+`Warning: This page is under construction, some of its sections might not be complete.`

 Your feedback is essential to helping us make TAK PI projects great.

 {: .fs-6 .fw-300}

 ---

+TODO